F3FC Tricopter board

-The original tricopter frame with a long awaited twist; Power distribution!
+The original tricopter frame with Power distribution!
 This makes the wiring much simpler and a lot cleaner.
 It also saves weight and the cables are less stressed during folding and unfolding.
 But wait there is more!
 The frame also has an option for a built in 5V linear BEC.
 Perfect for powering the flight controller, servo and receiver and it doesn’t take up any extra space on top of the frame!
 It’s hidden in-between the two plates and provides super clean power.

 The frame is covered with 0.2mm thick copper which makes this board capable of distributing well over 100 amps.
 The pads are placed close to the edge of the frame to make it possible to change an arm without taking apart the hole frame.
 The pads are also gold plated and easy to solder.
 Also two pairs of extra pads are available for LED’s and other electronics.